A Document Lifecycle consists of several phases, starting from the creation and ending with the deletion of the file

 Each data record in the document management system has a history function.
 If required, it can be tracked and documented at any time at whom, when and in what form information was used.
 The duty to provide information prescribed in the EU-DSGVO can thus be fulfilled on request.
 Important in this context: Each physical user must be assigned a unique user account in the DMS and collective accounts ("warehouses") must be dispensed with

 Protection of personal data

 The theft of personal data is not only an unfortunate incident but also a financial risk for the trader.
-In the case of the theft of personal data, a comprehensive obligation to provide information applies to all data subjects - actively and not only upon request.
-With bitfarm-Archiv DMS, however, it is possible to store documents and metadata encrypted on the server.
+In the case of document loss or theft of personal data, a comprehensive obligation to provide information applies to all data subjects - actively and not only upon request.
+With bitfarm-Archiv DMS, however, it is possible to secure storage encrypted on the server.
 If an attacker succeeds in accessing these data, they are not considered stolen according to the EU-DSGVO - the active obligation to provide information no longer applies.